 Four related civilians were reportedly killed, and at least one wounded, by a US drone strike against a vehicle in Al Mandhari village, in the Sama’a district of Bayda governorate, at around 2pm on March 29th 2018.
+According to Mwatana, the combatant status of the fifth man was unclear.

 A US Defense spokesperson initially stated that four “terrorists” were killed in the strike, and that “no civilians were present and therefore none were injured or killed as a result of the strike.”
 A later statement, however, indicated that a credibility assessment of civilian harm allegations was underway.